lab11/lab11-ec2-deployer/README.md

 IMPORTANT NOTE #2: Related to the above, you should treat `project_name` and `env_prefix` as immutable.
 If you have already created infrastructure, be careful when changing the project name or environment.
 Changing the project name or the environment will not change the AWS tags in the existing deployment - instead, it will create an entirely new deployment, while leaving the old one running.
 This is because the script will create a new S3 bucket with a new name based on the project and environment and initialize Terraform with the fresh new remote state.
 If you want to modify the project name or environment associated with your resources instead of creating multiple deployments, make sure you destroy the existing infrastructure first with `python ec2_instances.py destroy`.
 If you forget, just change the project name and environment back to the original in `terraform.tfvars` and then run the destroy command.
 This would be a great thing to fix in the script someday (Terraform itself is certainly capable of modifying the Name and Env tags without tearing everything down, so long as you don't change the remote state location).

 IMPORTANT NOTE #3: If you are working with a team, note that there is only one set of approved IPs and one SSH key, which could cause some issues.
-Some options to deal with this: 1) Each team member runs `python ec2_instances.py create` to change the approved IPs/SSH key to their own before accessing the server (not great); 2) the approved IPs list contains the IP addresses of the whole team, and the first Terraform user uses Ansible to add more SSH keys in the .authorized_keys file on the server afterwards; or 3) the approved IPs list contains IP addresses of the whole team, and the team creates a new SSH key-pair for accessing this server and (securely) shares it among themselves.
+Some options to deal with this: 1) Each team member runs `python ec2_instances.py apply` to change the approved IPs/SSH key to their own before accessing the server (not great); 2) the approved IPs list contains the IP addresses of the whole team, and the first Terraform user uses Ansible to add more SSH keys in the .authorized_keys file on the server afterwards; or 3) the approved IPs list contains IP addresses of the whole team, and the team creates a new SSH key-pair for accessing this server and (securely) shares it among themselves.

 ## Additional variables